Skip to content

 • In one day, a honey bee flies out up to 30 times and visits 200 - 300 flowers per flight.₃

-• The economic benefits of pollination services amount to around 2 billion euros annually in Germany and 70 billion US dollars worldwide.₄
+• The economic benefit of pollination services is around 2 billion euros per year in Germany and 70 billion U.S. dollars worldwide.₄

-Why is plant pollination by insects so important?
+Why is plant pollination by insects so important in particular?

 A bee pollinates a plant

-Without pollination by bees, flies, beetles and other insects, only a small proportion of the wild and cultivated plant world would be able to reproduce.
-But especially the climate changeThe sealed, over-fertilized and poisoned soils, intensive agriculture and forestry, as well as private, grey gravel gardens, deprive the animals of their livelihood.
+Without pollination by bees, flies, beetles and other insects, only a small proportion of wild and culturally cultivated plant life could reproduce.
+But especially the climate change, the sealed, over-fertilized and poisoned soils, the intensive agriculture and forestry, as well as private, gray gravel gardens, deprive the animals of their livelihood.
 As was to be expected, the Number of most insect species rapidly decreased and made the scenario of a world without insects more realistic.

 A scenario, by the way, that has fatal consequences for natural ecosystems and for us humans.
-Without the pollination service provided by insects, there is less shelter and food for numerous creatures.
-In addition, insects themselves are an important source of food for birds, which is why their decline is also a fundamental threat to the environment. global species extinctions drives.
+Without the pollination services of insects, there is less shelter and food for numerous creatures.
+In addition, insects themselves are an important source of food for birds, which is why their decline also quite fundamentally affects the global species extinctions drives.

-In addition, a large proportion of the most commonly cultivated crops rely to varying degrees on pollination by animals.
-For example, the Harvest yields of strawberries, cherries, coffee or rapeseed by up to 90 percent.₅
+In addition, a large proportion of the most commonly grown crops rely to varying degrees on animal pollination.
+For example, the Crop yields of strawberries, cherries, coffee or rapeseed slump by up to 90 percent.₅

 We humans are simply dependent on plant pollination by insects.
-And for this reason alone, we must do everything we can to ensure that the Stop insect mortality.
+And for that reason alone, we must do everything we can to ensure that the Stop insect mortality.

 Almost unnoticed, animals do a great job that is crucial for life on earth.
-The pollination of plants creates cover and shelter for animals - and a broad, plant-based food supply for all living creatures, including us humans.
-This makes it all the more alarming that the number of insects on the ground is falling.
+Pollination of plants creates cover and shelter for animals - and a broad, plant-based food supply for all living things, including us humans.
+This makes it all the more alarming that the number of insects is falling to the ground.

 What you can do about it as an individual?
-Here are some further articles that could make your life a little more pollinator and insect-friendly:
+Here are some more in-depth articles that might make your life a little more pollinator/insect friendly:

-I hope I have been able to help you with this article about pollinating plants.
+I hope that I could help you with this article about pollination of plants.
 Do you have any questions, tips or suggestions?
 Then I look forward to your comment.

 Stay sustainable,